Library Reading Chair Concepts Overview for Ergonomic Study Spaces

 • Wheelchair accessibility radius

-These resources help ensure compliance, safety, and long-term usability.
+These tools help ensure compliance, usability, and long-term performance.

 What makes a library reading chair different from a regular chair?